-3.0 Role of Agricultural Sector in the Economy
+3. Role of Agricultural Sector in the Economy

-Agriculture is a central sector of the Kenya's economy.
-The sector contributes about 25 percent of the Gross Domestic Product (GDP) and another 25 percent indirectly (GoK, 2010).
-The sector is the main contributor to Kenyan exports accounting for about 65 per cent of Kenya's total exports.
+Agriculture is a central sector of Kenya's economy.
+It contributes about 25 per cent of the Gross Domestic Product (GDP) and another 25 per cent indirectly (Government of Kenya, 2010a).
+The sector is the main contributor to Kenyan exports, accounting for about 65 per cent of Kenya's total exports.
 It is therefore a major foreign exchange earner for the country.
-The sector also provides employment to a large section of the Kenya's population.
-According the Agricultural Sector Development Strategy (ASDS) agriculture sector and provides more than 18 per cent of formal employment and more than 70 per cent of informal employment is in the rural areas (GoK, 2010).
+The sector also provides employment to a large section of Kenya's population.
+According to the Agricultural Sector Development Strategy (ASDS), the agricultural sector provides more than 18 per cent of formal employment and more than 70 per cent of informal employment in the rural areas (Government of Kenya, 2010).

-The agricultural sector comprises six subsectors that include; industrial crops, food crops, horticulture, livestock, fisheries and forestry.
+The agricultural sector comprises six sub-sectors that include; industrial crops, food crops, horticulture, livestock, fisheries and forestry.
 According to GoK (2010), the industrial crops contribute 17 per cent of the AgGDP and 55 per cent of agricultural exports.
 Horticulture, is currently the largest subsector, contributing 33 per cent of the AgGDP and 38 per cent of export earnings.
 Food crops contribute 32 per cent of the AgGDP but only 0.5 per cent of exports, while the livestock subsector contributes 17 per cent of the AgGDP and 7 per cent of exports.
-In general the full potential of the agricultural sector remains underutilized.
-In particular, the livestock and fisheries subsectors have huge potential for growth that has not been exploited.
+In general, the full potential of the agricultural sector remains underutilized.
+In particular, the livestock and fisheries sub-sectors have huge potential for growth that has not been exploited.

-The agriculture sector is the primer for industrialization; it supplies the raw materials for industries, for instance timber for the paper manufacturing industry, skin and hides for the leather industries, raw food stuff for the food processing industry etc. Furthermore, the sector is also a market for the industrial goods such as machinery, equipment, fertilizer and other agro-chemicals that are used in the farming process.
+The agricultural sector is the primer for industrialization; it supplies the raw materials for industries, for instance timber for the paper manufacturing industry, skin and hides for the leather industries, raw food stuff for the food processing industry, etc. Furthermore, the sector is also a market for the industrial goods such as machinery, equipment, fertilizer and other agro-chemicals that are used in the farming process.
 The sector has strong backward and forward linkages to the rest of the economy.
 It promotes and creates many off-farm service activities such as transportation and supply chains for agricultural inputs.
-It provides many employment opportunities along the various value chains; from production, processing, wholesaling, and retailing to final consumption.
+It provides many employment opportunities along the various value chains, from production, processing, wholesaling, and retailing to final consumption.